remy/remysharp.com/public/drafts/smooth-scroll-with-sticky-nav.md

 });
 ```

-This does the trick (and if you're copying my code, you'll need the tweet.js library included in your scripts), but I also needed to add the `if (running)` since I'm starting the rAF call on every click, otherwise the rAF call keeps running and in this instance, it racks up every time I click.
+This does the trick (and if you're copying my code, you'll need the tween.js library included in your scripts), but I also needed to add the `if (running)` since I'm starting the rAF call on every click, otherwise the rAF call keeps running and in this instance, it racks up every time I click.

+In the final part, I'll throw away all my JavaScript and see how to redo this all with just CSS.